thinktt/js-assessment/README.md

 ## To look at my solutions for each test
 Refer to the test themselves in the `tests/app` folder.

-See my solutions to the test the `app/` folder.
+See my solutions to the test in the `app/` folder.